 - the preservation, conservation, and digitization of this material

-- comissioning works by outstanding but less publicized composers, the manuscripts to become part of the UCLA Music Library's collections
+- comissioning new musical works for UCLA musicians and ensembles, the manuscripts to become part of the UCLA Music Library's collections

 - parts rentals for Herb Alpert School of Music students and ensembles

 - rental of special instruments for student performances